Climate Change Educational Books and Journal

 This journal includes:

-• Guided environmental restoration log and journal with topics and easy-to-follow icons
+• Guided environmental restoration log and journal with easy-to-follow prompts and icons

 • Definitions of environment, climate change, and climate science

-• Climate change mitigation and resilience guidelines, including composting tips
+• Climate change mitigation and resilience guidelines with composting tips

 • Inspirational quotes